 IB IA Tutors

-IB Elite Tutor offers help to IB students so that they can complete their ia/tok and get a perfect grade.
+IB Elite Tutor offers help to IB students so that they can complete their IA/TOK and get a perfect grade.
 The Internal Assessment (IA) is unique to the International Baccalaureate.
 It is not a component of the Advanced Placement, the GCSE, or any other curriculum that I am aware of.
-The IA can be a paper, project, oral exam, workbook, or series of experiments, depending on the individual IB class.
+The IA is a subject-specific task (e.g., Investigation Report in Sciences, Commentary in Economics, Fieldwork Report in Geography, Oral in Languages)

 IB IA Tutors